gemtools/gemtools/Readme.md

       the transcriptome was not put into the desired location
     - Fixed issue with single end reads in the id cleanup step in the rna-pipeline
+    - Added coverage calculation to gtfstats run in the rna-pipeline.
+The coverage stats will be contained in the .json file.

     1.7
     - Fixed issue with junctions of length 0 in gtf extraction